belovm96/chord-detection/README.md

 A Tool for Chord Sequence Detection

 ## Motivation
 Musical community has been in need of a chord trascription software for some time.
-In this project, I bring my skills in Software Development, AI, Signal Processing, and Music Theory to automate music chord transcription.
+In this project, I bring my skills in Software Development, Deep Learning, Signal Processing, and Music Theory to automate music chord transcription.

 More about this project:<br/>[Slides](https://docs.google.com/presentation/d/14M2gyLT41rfnpafnfzjeqVfVyiiaQKW5gx3dN0QmwBE/edit#slide=id.p)